-If you do not agree with the way the Community Grants Hub or department has handled your complaint, you may complain to the Commonwealth Ombudsman.
-The Ombudsman will not usually look into a complaint unless the matter has first been raised directly with the Community Grants Hub or department.
+If you do not agree with the way the Community Grants Hub or the Department of the Prime Minister and Cabinet has handled your complaint, you may complain to the Commonwealth Ombudsman.
+The Ombudsman will not usually look into a complaint unless the matter has first been raised directly with the Community Grants Hub or Department of the Prime Minister and Cabinet.